Pre-furbished Inventory

 This is a gorgeous early 1940s RCA Victor radio and record player.
 The cabinet showcases extraordinary Art Deco design with its dramatic waterfall edges, rounded corners, and multi-tiered construction that creates a sense of architectural grandeur.
 I upcycled a similar model some months ago.

 It has upcycling potential for a cat bed below in the middle and in the upper drawer where the record player once sat.
+Record player could be replaced or restored.
+Medium rehab needed, could be stained medium or dark or could be painted.
 The measurements are 34.5 in.
 W, 17 in.
 D and 36 in.
 H. Reference #022 when you fill out the custom order form.

 #023 AVAILABLE FOR CUSTOM ORDER